humancatfood/clearscore-carousel/README.md

   - applied to other components
   - extended to other effects like `emphasize` or `flash` or whatnot
 - the `Spacer` component could have optional levels of spacing (`1`, `2`, `3`, etc) which could translate directly to `flex-grow` values applied to the rendered `br` element
+- the responsiveness is a bit rudimentary for now.
+To be actually usable for different screen-sizes this needs careful testing and tweaking

 ### Effects: